Kalymnos Island Holidays

 Kalymnos is an island that offers a wonderful destination for peaceful and calm holidays.
 For accommodation there are a variety of hotels, rooms, studios and apartments to let providing comfortable and quality accommodation.
 There are also many traditional cafes and tavernas serving a variety of fresh fish and other local cuisine.

 Kalymnos has boat connections with Athens via Pireaus and also North Greece via the port of Alexandroupolis.
-There are also connections with the islands of Kos, Leros, Patmos, Lipsos and Astypalea.
+There are also connections with the Dodecenese islands of Kos, Leros, Patmos, Lipsi and Astypalaia.
 The island also has air connections for both domestic and international flights.
 During the summer season, the airport caters for charter flights from many of the leading European cities.